m0ru/rri-vu-presentation/slides-content.md

 ![](./screenshots/big-ass-database.PNG)

 Note:
-* in the episode, the database is basically used as big ass phone book, but it DOES have a big dual use potential -- reverse image lookup is obviously possible, proof of concept by blue
+* in the episode, the database is only used as big ass phone book
+* but it DOES have a big dual use potential -- as do all other surveillance methods
+* reverse image lookup is obviously possible, proof of concept by blue
-* also something about surveillance here
+* side-rant: surveillance is maybe not always the best idea
 * most unrealistic part: current, good-quality pics of everyone. and that's pretty scary, innit?

+* also: databases like that are usually *not* secure - lampshaded in the episode

 ---